 Lifestyle Modifications

-- Diet and Nutrition: A heart-healthy diet rich in vegetables, lean protein, fruits, and whole grains can significantly reduce cardiovascular risk.
-Omega-3 fatty acids in fish and flaxseeds have anti-inflammatory properties that benefit heart health.
+- Diet and Nutrition: A heart-healthy diet rich in vegetables, lean protein, fruits, and whole grains can significantly support cardiovascular health.
+Omega-3 fatty acids in fish and flaxseeds have properties that may benefit heart health.

-- Exercise and Physical Activity: Regular movement, such as brisk walking, swimming, or cycling, strengthens the heart and improves circulation.
+- Exercise and Physical Activity: Regular movement, such as brisk walking, swimming, or cycling, supports heart health and improves circulation.
 Aim to achieve a weekly minimum of 150 minutes (2.5 hours) of moderate-intensity exercise.

 Weaning Off Plavix for Surgery